 Cultivation: The preference is full sun and moist conditions.
 However, this plant tolerates drier conditions, and can be surprisingly drought tolerant.
 The soil should contain high amounts of organic matter; some varieties of this plant also grow in moist sandy soil.
 Powdery mildew seems to bother this goldenrod less often than many others.
 It is easy to grow, but can spread aggressively in moist sunny places.

-Range & Habitat: Grass-Leaved Goldenrod occurs occasionally in most counties of Illinois (see Distribution Map).
+Range & Habitat: Grass-Leaved Goldenrod occurs occasionally in most counties of Illinois (see Distribution Map), where this plant is native.
 However, it can be locally common in some wetlands areas.
 Habitats include moist black soil prairies, edges of marshes, sandy pannes between dunes, calcareous seeps, borders of lakes, abandoned fields, and ditches along railroads.
 Grass-Leaved Goldenrod occasionally occurs in drier habitats, but it has greater trouble competing with other forbs, such as Solidago canadensis (Canada Goldenrod), in such places.